iPhone mic to speaker

 Is this the same as a professional PA system?

-Can I record the output?
+Can I record while the iPhone mic plays through the speaker?

 Get the app